 Carpenter ant life cycle and habits

 Swarming.
 Ants with wings, called swarmers, may appear at times in the home.
-Swarmers are ants that developed in their colony with wings (unlike the millions of wingless worker ants you usually see).
-Winged swarmers are sexually developed, male and female ants that serve as emissaries from a healthy, well-established colony.
-Swarmers depart from the established colony on a mission to initiate new colonies.
-They have very, very slim chances of success.
-Most will die of starvation, dehydration or will be eaten by birds, dragonflies, or other predators.
+Swarmers are sexually developed males and females that leave a healthy, well-established colony on the slim chances of starting a new colony somewhere else.
+Most swarmers will die of starvation, dehydration, or be eaten by birds, dragonflies, or other predators.
 Though almost all will fail, just enough succeed to spread the species and ensure its survival.
 All species of ants are capable of producing swarmers.
 Carpenter ant swarmers are recognized by their large size (body length of one-half inch or more).
 For more about swarming behavior in ants, see https://hortnews.extension.iastate.edu/2010/3-31/ants.html

 Damage caused by carpenter ants

-The galleries and nests of carpenter ants are large, irregular chambers.
-Unlike the nests of termites and wood-boring beetles, ant galleries are free of refuse and powdery wood and mostly free of sawdust.
+Unlike the nests of termites and wood-boring beetles, ant galleries are free of soil, and powdery wood and are mostly free of sawdust.
 The walls of carpenter ant nests are usually smooth to the point of appearing to have been sandpapered.
 Galleries do not follow the grain of the wood, unlike termite galleries.

 Carpenter ants found indoors in the winter usually come from nests somewhere within the house.
 Ants found indoors during spring or summer or on very warm days in winter could be invaders wandering in from outdoors, or they may be foragers from a nest in the wall or ceiling.
 While there is no easy way to determine the source, it does pay to check carefully before making any treatment.

 Locating the source of carpenter ants is as important as it is difficult.
-It is especially difficult if you see only a few ants at one time.
-Our best suggestion is to spend time observing ants to see if you can detect a pattern of movement.
-In spring and summer, carpenter ants are more active at night and observations after sunset, with a flashlight on the outside, and inside of the house may indicate the source.
+It is especially challenging if you see only a few ants at one time.
+Our best suggestion is to observe ants to see if you can detect a pattern of movement.
+In spring and summer, carpenter ants are more active at night, and observations after sunset, with a flashlight on the outside and inside of the house may indicate the source.
 The presence of sawdust is an important clue in locating carpenter ant nests.

 Management of carpenter ants